OkeyAmy/nebula-agent/README.md

 # Insight Chat - Blockchain AI Assistant

 Insight Chat is an AI-powered assistant for interacting with blockchain data using natural language.
-Built with `thirdweb-ai`, LangChain and Claude, it provides real-time blockchain insights through an interactive chat interface.
+Built with `thirdweb-ai` using [thirdweb Insight](https://thirdweb.com/insight), LangChain and Claude, it provides real-time blockchain insights through an interactive chat interface.

 ## Features